-• eprof provides time information of each function used in the program.
-No call graph is produced, but eprof has considerable less impact on the program it profiles.
+- fprof provides the most detailed information about where the program time is spent, but it significantly slows down the program it profiles. - eprof provides time information of each function used in the program.
+No call graph is produced, but eprof has considerably less impact on the program it profiles.